Paris Hotels 2026: 49 Real Stays From £78

 Paris also has the densest concentration of three-Michelin-star hotel restaurants in the world outside of Tokyo: Le Bristol's Épicure, Le Meurice's Alain Ducasse, Four Seasons George V's Le Cinq, Plaza Athénée's Alain Ducasse, and Cheval Blanc's Plénitude are all in-house at Palace hotels.
 This is unique globally — you cannot stay at a hotel in any other city and have five three-star dining options within your own building.

 The main Paris hotel disadvantage versus London: room sizes.
-A standard double in a mid-range Paris hotel runs 16–20m² — meaningfully smaller than an equivalent London hotel.
+A standard double in a mid-range Paris hotel runs 16–20m² — meaningfully smaller than an equivalent London hotel, and budget-tier rooms can be smaller still.
 The smaller rooms are a structural consequence of Haussmann's 19th-century building codes, not a quality indicator, but they come as a surprise to travellers expecting the spatial norms of newer hotel markets.
+Where Paris pulls ahead of every other European capital at the budget end: this guide's 29-hotel tier, starting at £78, is genuinely cheaper than equivalent budget stock in London for a comparable Métro-connected location.

 Travelling Beyond Paris?
 Our Other French City Hotel Guides